Sumico/ttp/docs/source/Match functions.rst

             }
         ]
     }

 resuball
 ------------------------------------------------------------------------------
 ``{{ name | resuball('value1', 'value2', ..., 'valueN') }}``

 * value(mandatory) - string to replace in match

-Same as `resuball`_ but instead of string replace this function runs python re substitute method, allowing the use of regular expression to match *old* values.
+Same as `replaceall`_ but instead of string replace this function runs python re substitute method, allowing the use of regular expression to match *old* values.

 **Example**